After some Atlanta police officers call out, mayor asks them to honor commitment to community

 "The department is experiencing a higher than usual number of call outs with the incoming shift.
 We have enough resources to maintain operations & remain able to respond to incidents," the statement said.

-Bottoms said that some officers are staying on shift to make up the difference and the city could call on partners in other departments across the metropolitan area and in other jurisdictions if needed.
+Some officers are staying on shift to make up the difference, Bottoms said, and the city can call on partners in other departments across the metropolitan area if needed.

 Atlanta police officers each patrol one of six zones covering some 500,000 residents who live in the city limits.
 They also cover Atlanta's Hartsfield-Jackson International Airport.

-The 11 charges Rolfe faces are felony murder, five counts of aggravated assault, four counts of violation of oath of office and one count of criminal damage to property.
+The 11 charges Rolfe faces are felony murder, five counts of aggravated assault, four counts of violating his oath of office and one count of criminal damage to property.

-Devin Brosnan, the other officer at the shooting, faces an aggravated assault charge for standing on Brooks in the parking lot.
-He also faces two counts of violation of oath of office.
-Brosnan is assigned to Zone 3 in the southern part of the city.
+Devin Brosnan, the other officer at the shooting, faces an aggravated assault charge for allegedly standing on Brooks in the parking lot.
+He also faces two counts of violating his oath of office.

-Rolfe was a member of a special traffic enforcement unit who Brosnan requested come to the scene when he suspected Brooks might be intoxicated.
+Rolfe was a member of a special traffic enforcement unit, which Brosnan requested come to the scene when he suspected Brooks might be intoxicated.

 Attorneys for both officers have said they are not guilty.